-I Drink Your Blood is 1971 American exploitation horror feature film written and directed by David E. Durston (who appears as Doctor Oakes).
+I Drink Your Blood is 1971 American horror film written and directed by David E. Durston.
 It was filmed with the working title Phobia and produced by Jerry Gross.

 In the UK, 88 Films released the film on Blu-ray and DVD on July 10, 2017.

 Buy Blu-ray: Amazon.co.uk

 Buy DVD: Amazon.co.uk

 – Spectacular new HD restoration of the original uncensored director’s cut

 – Four controversial deleted scenes including the original blood-drenched ending deemed too disturbing for ’70s audiences!

 – Provocative audio commentary by director David Durston and star Bhaskar

 – Newly recorded audio commentary by stars Jack Damon and Tyde Kierney

 – Revealing on-camera interviews with stars Lynn Lowry, Tyde Kierney and Jack Damon